Historic Tours UK (Formerly Historic Tours UK & Greece)

 A nonrefundable deposit of £150 is due on commitment to the programme.

-The balance of payment is due by 15th May 2025.
+The balance of payment is due by 15th March 2026.

 Payments will be made to the company Wise account by bank transfer.
 The company has accounts in GBP, Euro, USD, Can D, Aus D and NZ D.

 The costs include all accommodation, breakfasts, a group dinner on the first night, all ticket costs and guiding fees.
-The tour does not include airfare/travel to and from the starting points of the programme, nor health and travel insurance, nor meals beyond those just noted.
+The tour does not include airfare/travel to and from the starting points of the programme, nor health and travel insurance nor meals beyond those just noted.

 Talks: